Deep Synoptic Array: Description

+Because the individual antennas are small, the DSA has a large instantaneous field of view of 11 square degrees.
+The large field of view is critical to its use for a sky survey, and is comparable to that the Vera C. Rubin Observatory, which will be performing a similar sky survey in the optical wavelengths.
+The resolution is determined by the size of the array, and is about 3 arc-seconds at 1.5 GHz.

 Location

-The Deep Synoptic Array 2000 (DSA-2000) is a large radio telescope under construction in Spring Valley, Nevada, USA.
+The DSA is planned to be constructed in Spring Valley, Nevada.
 This location was chosen for a variety of reasons.
-It is big enough to hold the array (which must be 15 x 19 km to achieve the desired spatial resolution), and at high elevation, important for tropospheric conditions.
-It has a very low population density and, as a high altitude valley, has near-complete shielding from (ground-based) external RFI.
-The soil is conducive for plowing under the required fiber-optic cables, and the site has existing infrastructure (roads and utility power).
+It is big enough to hold the array (which must be 15 x 19 km to achieve the desired spatial resolution) and at high elevation, important for tropospheric conditions.
+It has a very low population density and has near-complete shielding from (ground-based) external RFI.
+The soil is conducive for plowing under the required fiber-optic cables, and the site has existing infrastructure (roads and utility power), which allow for the least amount of environmental disturbance.

-The DSA-2000 is being managed and built by the Owens Valley Radio Observatory, which itself is headquartered near Big Pine, California.
+The DSA is being managed and built by Caltech.

 History

-DSA-2000 was proposed in 2019, where it was envisaged as an all-sky radio survey instrument complementary to the Very Large Array, and as a counterpart to the Vera C. Rubin Observatory (optical), SPHEREx (near-infrared) and SRG/eROSITA (X-ray) all-sky surveys.
+DSA was proposed in 2019, where it was envisaged as an all-sky radio survey instrument complementary to the Very Large Array, and as a counterpart to the Vera C. Rubin Observatory (optical), SPHEREx (near-infrared) and SRG/eROSITA (X-ray) all-sky surveys.

 The DSA Prototype, the DSA-10 and the DSA-110 were earlier efforts that demonstrated many of the needed technologies.
-However these effforts were not as general-purpose, and performed specialized tasks such as detecting and localizing fast radio bursts.
+However these efforts were not as general-purpose, and performed specialized tasks such as detecting and localizing fast radio bursts.

-Although the DSA-110 predecessor was funded by the National Science Foundation, the DSA-2000 is financed by Schmidt Sciences, the philanthropic organization of the billionaire and former Google CEO Eric Schmidt.
-It is expected to be operational in 2028.
+Although the DSA-110 predecessor was funded by the National Science Foundation, the larger DSA is financed by Schmidt Sciences, the philanthropic organization of the billionaire and former Google CEO Eric Schmidt.
+It is expected to be operational in 2029.